Primordial black hole dark matter from ultra-slow-roll inflation in Horndeski gravity: Introduction

 Our motivation to work within modified gravity theories arises from both theoretical and phenomenological considerations \cite{CANTATA:2021asi}.
 From a theoretical perspective, modified gravity frameworks offer ways to address issues such as spacetime singularities and renormalizability issues that arise in general relativity \cite{Clifton:2011jh, Nojiri:2010wj}.
 From an observational standpoint, modifications of gravity can effectively describe dark components of the Universe, including dark energy and dark matter, either through genuine gravitational degrees of freedom or through effective energy-momentum contributions~\cite{Capozziello:2011et,Cai:2015emx}, and moreover can alleviate various cosmological tensions \cite{CosmoVerseNetwork:2025alb}.
 Among such classes, the Horndeski (or Generalized Galileon) gravity occupies a distinguished position, as it represents the most general scalar-tensor theory in four dimensions with a single scalar field, leading to second-order field equations and avoiding Ostrogradsky instabilities~\cite{Horndeski:1974wa, Deffayet:2011gz, Kobayashi:2011nu}.
 The explicit dependence of the Lagrangian on the canonical kinetic term of the scalar field makes this framework particularly relevant in describing inflationary and dark energy epochs \cite{ Deffayet:2013lga,Kase:2014yya,Tsujikawa:2014uza,Arroja:2015yvd, Bellini:2015xja,DeFelice:2015isa,Babichev:2016rlq,BenAchour:2016cay, Pogosian:2016pwr,Arroja:2017msd,Ijjas:2017pei, Capozziello:2018gms,Frusciante:2018jzw,Franchini:2019npi, Heisenberg:2019qxz,Destounis:2019omd,Ilyas:2020qja, Oikonomou:2020sij,Dialektopoulos:2021ryi, Petronikolou:2021shp,Takahashi:2022mew, Horndeski:2024sjk}.

-Primordial black hole formation in Horndeski gravity has been explored in several recent works, mainly by engineering features in the inflationary potential $V(\phi)$ in order to induce a USR phase~\cite{Fu:2019ttf, Dalianis:2018frf, Lin:2020goi}.
+Primordial black hole formation in Horndeski gravity has been explored in several recent works, in order to induce a USR phase~\cite{Fu:2019ttf, Dalianis:2018frf, Lin:2020goi}.
 However, the observation of the binary neutron star merger GW170817 imposes stringent constraints on scalar-tensor theories, requiring the speed of gravitational waves to coincide with the speed of light at late times.
 This condition severely restricts the allowed Horndeski interactions, effectively excluding higher-order Galileon terms~\cite{TheLIGOScientific:2017qsa, Creminelli:2017sry, Ezquiaga:2017ekz}.
-Within these GW170817-compatible Horndeski models, enhancements of the curvature power spectrum have so far been achieved mainly through suitable choices of the inflationary potential~\cite{Yi:2020cut, Zhang:2021vak} or through particular dependence of different Hordenski terms on the inflaton field $\phi$ ~\cite{Fu:2019hki}.
+Within these GW170817-compatible Horndeski models, enhancements of the curvature power spectrum have so far been achieved mainly by engineering the dependence of Hordneski terms on the inflaton field $\phi$~\cite{Yi:2020cut, Zhang:2021vak}.

 In this paper, we depart from this standard approach.
 While maintaining a canonical kinetic term and a smooth inflationary potential, we allow for a nontrivial dependence of the cubic Horndeski function on the canonical kinetic term.
 This kinetic structure modifies the effective friction acting on the inflaton and the dynamics of curvature perturbations, enabling a transient ultra-slow-roll phase without the need for sharp potential features.
 As a result, the growth and localization of the peak in the curvature power spectrum can be efficiently controlled, leading to PBH production in mass ranges consistent with current observational constraints.
 In particular, we demonstrate that PBHs with asteroid-scale masses can form and constitute a substantial fraction of the present dark matter abundance within this framework.